Skip to main content

 After five years:

-Risk of stroke can fall to about the same level as that of a nonsmoker.
+Risk of stroke decreases to about the same level as that of a nonsmoker.
+The risk of cancers of the mouth, throat and esophagus is cut in half.

 After 10 years:

 The risk of dying from lung cancer declines to about 50 percent of that of a current smoker.
-The risk of cancers of the mouth, throat, esophagus, bladder, cervix and pancreas has decreased significantly.
+The risk of cancers of the cervix, pancreas, bladder, kidney and larynx also declines significantly.

 After 15 years: